 Do I Need a Lawyer for a Jersey City, NJ Motorcycle Accident Lawsuit?

 You are not legally required to retain an attorney to help you with your motorcycle accident, but an attorney can make things much easier.
 People often underestimate the number of services an attorney can provide in accident cases.
 While they can help you file a lawsuit, there are other areas where they can assist.

 When you file a claim, either with insurance or a lawsuit, you must calculate your damages.
 Your damages are the losses you experienced because of the accident.
 Things like medical bills and the cost to replace your motorcycle should be included.
 There are also other damages people often overlook or do not know how to calculate accurately.
 Pain and suffering, for example, may greatly increase your total damages in a severe motorcycle accident.

 An attorney can also help you gather evidence to support your claims.
 Whether you are filing an insurance claim or a lawsuit, you must have evidence establishing your damages and showing that the other driver is at fault.
 A skilled lawyer will know what kind of evidence your case needs and where and how to obtain it.
-For example, your lawyer can help you contact businesses near your accident scene and inquire about security camera footage of the accident.
+For example, your lawyer can help you contact businesses near your accident scene and inquire about traffic camera footage of the accident.
 Such footage would be extremely important evidence in your case.

 Your lawyer can also work to suppress evidence against you in a lawsuit.
 Not all evidence is good evidence.
 Strict legal standards for evidence must be met before allowing evidence in court.
 If the defendant tries to bring up evidence that does not meet these standards, our Jersey City, NJ motorcycle accident attorneys can keep it out.